Panalatinga Road: Route

-Panalatinga Road cmmences at the junction of Main South Road and the Southern Expressway in Reynella, and heads south past Wheatsheaf Road where it terminates soon after, continuing uphill as Coxs Hill Road into the Onkaparinga Hills.
+Panalatinga Road commences at the junction of Main South Road and the Southern Expressway in Reynella, and heads south past Wheatsheaf Road where it terminates soon after, continuing uphill as Coxs Hill Road into the Onkaparinga Hills.
 The original road reserve for the extension of Panalatinga Road (in the 1950s and 1960s then known simply as “Government Road”) carries on southwards as a “No Through Road” named St Vincent’s View terminating at several private gateways to adjacent acreage properties.
 The road reserve then continues across a creek gully (the name of the creek is not known at this point: it may be Emu Creek since there is a road named Emu Creek Lane in the vicinity) to emerge on the other side of the gully as Kimbley Road at the junction of Spriggs Road.
 At least until the early 1960s it was possible to traverse this road reserve and cross the creek - by foot or by horseback but not by a vehicle - thus allowing travel along the full length of Panalatinga Road including its southern road reserve extension from Reynella in the north to Upper Penney’s Hill Road in the south at Hackam.
 The route was enhanced by partial clearing when a rough service vehicle track was created in the mid-1950s to assist with the laying out of high voltage power poles and lines, which now follow this road reserve for its full length.

 The current Panalatinga Road is a four lane dual carriageway for the 4.6 km length north of Wheatsheaf Road, and a two lane single carriageway for the 1 km to the south.
 The entire road has a speed limit of 80 km/h, and is used as an alternative to South Road and local road States Road.
 The majority of southbound traffic exits at Wheatsheaf Road, where the road reduces to a single lane, and the right southbound and left northbound lane are made for access to/from Wheatsheaf Road.